Swetlanda/stay-safe-online/readme.md

 * As a user I want to see some tips on cybersecurity so I can read more.
 * As a developer I want to create Readme file so that people understand easily the website, its purpose and structure

+We used MoSCow for prioritasion of user stories.

 ### Visuals
 Simple, consistent page layouts were used across all three pages.